mistertest/xcloud-shield/README.md

 -------------------
 Thanks to the team number one about the world of Cloud gaming :
 The channel "Cloud Gaming Xtreme", for their help, encouragement and feedback testing.
-Futures Improvements of experience with input lag reducing in the Webview are coming.

 https://www.youtube.com/c/CloudGamingXtreme